Probate Lawyer near me’ or best probate attorney near me’, if this has been your search activity on Google lately, then this article is for you.

 Also known as simplified probate, this process is only applicable to small estates whose value doesn’t exceed a certain amount.
 Summary Probate also doesn’t require a court hearing.
 A need may arise to petition the court for an order.
 Once this petition is approved, however, the court will have no involvement in this matter.
 Instead of years, a summary probate process can conclude in a matter of days or months.

-For more in-depth information on each of these processes, you can call the best Michigan probate lawyer at the law firm of Sean Patrick Cox anytime.
+For more in-depth information on each of these processes, you can call the best Michigan probate lawyer at the The Law Offices of Sean Patrick Cox anytime.

 Roles and Responsibilities of Executors